sakthivelk16/TicketBooking/README.md

 ## User View

 ### Search
-User can search using 5 differnt kind
-User can search using 5 differnt kind
+User can search using 5 different parameter as follows

 - Search by Venue Name
 - Search by Venue Location
 - Search by Show Name